Who is the Data Controller?

 Legitimate Interest means the interest of our charitable organisation in conducting and managing our organisation to enable us to give the best help possible to disadvantaged young people in Tower Hamlets and the City of London in the field of education.
 We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for our legitimate interests and those of our charitable cause.
 We do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).
 You can obtain further information about how we assess our legitimate interests against any potential impact on you in respect of specific activities by contacting us at email@example.com

-As required under GDPR we have conducted a Legitimate Interest Assessment in relation to sending fundraising requests.
+We have conducted a Legitimate Interest Assessment in relation to sending fundraising requests.
 We assessed the balance of your rights with ours and our charitable cause.
-We believe you will not be disadvantaged by receiving our communications and we can demonstrate under GDPR that we have a legitimate interest in using your data to invite you to events.
-You always have a choice of opting out or unsubscribing or by contacting us at email@example.com
+We believe you will not be disadvantaged by receiving our communications and we can demonstrate under the Data Protection Act 2018 (incorporating GDPR) that we have a legitimate interest in using your data to invite you to events.
+You always have a choice of opting out or unsubscribing or by contacting us at firstname.lastname@example.org

 How do we use your personal data?